Performance Management and Talent Development

 Performance improves when individuals do work that aligns to the business objectives and they do good work when they know what is expected, receive continuous feedback, and are provided with the resources needed to succeed.

 Companies that don’t properly manage performance and develop their talent may not only end up losing their workers, they could also lose money.
-According to a study by the Center for American Progress, losing an employee making $45,000 per year will cost an organization $15,000 to find and train a new worker.
+Losing an employee making $60,000 per year could cost an organization $30,000 in recruiting costs and lost revenue.

 Performance Management and Talent Development Tools